frontenddogma/web-development-glossary/manuscript/intro.md

 Case, hyphenation, treatment of synonyms may be inconsistent.
 That reflects reality but is of concern for future updates of the book.
 [Adding examples](https://github.com/j9t/web-development-glossary-forum/issues/1) is also on the agenda.

 There are certainly errors and controversy!
 Please [help improve the glossary](https://github.com/j9t/web-development-glossary-forum/issues/new) and also, if applicable, Wikipedia and MDN.
+(Work on the book has already led to numerous small improvements to both [Wikipedia](https://en.wikipedia.org/wiki/Special:Contributions/Jens_Meiert) and [MDN articles](https://wiki.developer.mozilla.org/en-US/dashboards/revisions?user=j9t).)

 ## Conventions